madees/dbaudio-OCA-Chataigne-Module/README.md

 https://discord.com/invite/ngnJ5z my contact there is also "madees".

 ## Installation
-To install the Custom Module, download the zip archive and unzip it to you Chataigne/Modules/ folder.
+To install the Custom Module, download the zip archive (on the top right green "Code" button of this window, drop down arrow, select "Local / download zip" option) and unzip it to you /Chataigne/Modules/ folder.
 Restart Chataigne or go to menu File>Reload custom Modules.

 ## Principle of use
 You may use Module Commands to control basic amp features like Power, Mutes, amp presets recall.